-From maneuvering your way through fresh powder on the slopes to making your way through icy city streets, staying warm is key when the cold months of winter roll around.
 Knowing how to choose the right winter jacket is essential to not only surviving but thriving in the snow.

 Some might have a selection of jackets they rotate throughout winter, while others might be faithful to one jacket.
 The needs of those who like to stay active will be different from those who want something to wear around town.
-Depending on where you find yourself when the snow starts to fall, the requirements of your jacket will differ.
+Depending on where you find yourself when the snow starts to fall, the requirements of your jacket will change.
 Whether it’s for you or your little ones, we’ve got the tips and tricks to finding the right winter jacket to get you through the cold winter months.

 What Kind of Winter Jacket Do You Need?

 Technical jackets are the best choice for those looking for lightweight warmth that allows full range of movement when engaging in outdoor activities.
-Brands like Arc’teryx and Norrøna make jackets that are suitable, not only for cold weather but for various activities like skiing, ice climbing and mountaineering.
+Brands like Arc’teryx and Norrøna make jackets that are suitable not only for cold weather, but for various activities like skiing, ice climbing and mountaineering.

 These jackets will include more technical features like helmet-compatible hoods and pit-zips to increase airflow during high-intensity activities.
-Generally, technical jackets are more lightweight than casual around-town winter jackets and will be more compressible and packable.
+Generally, technical jackets are more lightweight than casual around-town winter jackets, and will be more compressible and packable.

 Most technical jackets made for intense winter pursuits will feature a 3L construction.
 This term is most often associated with membranes like GORE-TEX that use a layering system to create durable waterproof shells, perfect for wearing on top when layering.
-More layers can sometimes mean more weight, so some technical jackets will be designed to reduce bulk and weight, while maintaining total weather protection.
+More layers can sometimes mean more weight, so some technical jackets will be designed to reduce bulk and weight while maintaining total weather protection.

 Casual, around-town winter jackets will play around with different styles and silhouettes and will include features aimed at comfort, such as a large hoods with fur trims, and lined handwarmer pockets.
 If they include any technical features they’ll often mask them with stylish trimmings, since they’re not being used for high-intensity activities.

-Some jackets offer the versatility required of those who want one jacket that can fit the bill for every occasion.
+Some jackets offer the versatility required for those who want one jacket that can fit the bill for every occasion.
 These jackets will have features that are functional for winter activities but still stylish enough to hit the town.
-The models listed below are designed for long days on the mountain with a healthy dose of PrimaLoft and down insulation, to keep the wearer warm wherever they go.
+The models listed are designed for long days on the mountain with a healthy dose of PrimaLoft and down insulation, to keep the wearer warm wherever they go.

-The Tres 3-in-1 parka, like the name suggests, is a model that’s designed with three jackets in one.
+Patagonia’s Tres 3-in-1 parka, like the name suggests, is a model that’s designed with three jackets in one.
 If you wear the shell and puff jacket together they form a very solid option that can be worn on the ski hill.
 The shell on its own can act as a windbreaker, while the puff jacket can be worn after skiing or around town.

 Everyone has their own needs when it comes to finding the right jacket.
-For those who do a bit of everything, without wanting the hassle of packing more, a do-it-all winter jacket is the perfect choice.
+For those who do a bit of everything without wanting the hassle of packing more, a do-it-all winter jacket is the perfect choice.

 Different Types of Insulation